 I don’t think I would be overstepping any boundaries by saying that there need to be more blockbusters including, or alluding to sharks.
 No doubt about it, sharks belong on the big screen, not relegated to zero-budget films about tornados, or in the DVD bargain bin.

-No, sharks should have their own Oscar categories, and because that is yet to happen; I’ve picked the six best shark movies, and no, I will not be taking any feedback on these selections:
+No, sharks should have their own Oscar categories, and because that is yet to happen; I’ve picked the six best shark movies to watch this Halloween if you're too chicken for the heavy stuff, and no, I will not be taking any feedback on these selections:

 Not to be mistaken with the fourth Jaws movie, which was not only remembered for being one of the worst shark movies ever made, but potentially one of the worst movies ever made, period.